LoLei/SEP_SS15/README.md

 - [ ] Implement try and catch in regular files using exception files
 - [ ] Win conditions
 - [ ] Draw/Tie
+- [ ] Do not include header files in header files

 ### Low priority